BEHIND THE SEAMS

 Fashion Editor, Styling, and Concept by Anna Jara

 As Fashion Editor for SCAD’s Visual Media Team, I collaborated with my peers to create an editorial concept inspired by The Little Prince, highlighting four central characters—the Little Prince, the Fox, the Rose, and the Pilot.
 The concept was brought to life through a live workshop for senior fashion students, where we demonstrated the process of creative direction, styling, and on-set collaboration during a real-time editorial photoshoot open for observation.
+As an extension of the project, we also directed a fashion film to further explore the story’s visual narrative.

 Photographer — @hblphotography